Archdiocese of Capiz

-The Roman Catholic Archdiocese of Capiz is an ecclesiastical territory or diocese of the Catholic Church in the Philippines.
+The Archdiocese of Capiz is a Latin Church metropolitan archdiocese the Catholic Church in the Philippines.
 The archdiocese covers the entire province of Capiz on the island of Panay in the Visayas, central Philippines, and has its see in Roxas City.

-Following the installation of Cardinal Jose Advincula as Archbishop of Manila, Cyril Villareal, Vicar General of the archdiocese, was elected as Archdiocesan Administrator on June 28, 2021.

-On March 3, 2023, Pope Francis appointed incumbent Baguio Bishop Victor Bendico as archbishop of Capiz.
-No date has been set yet for his installation.
+As an ecclesiastical province, it also encompasses the suffragan sees of Kalibo, which oversees the province of Aklan, and Romblon, which oversees the province of the same name.
+Its current archbishop is Victor Barnuevo Bendico, who was installed on May 3, 2023.